Friday, March 31, 2023

 Ethiopian food had some appeal with some unique spices. and vegetable combinations.
 Ingera bread was served with most options and I think was intended as a wrap around, but I cut it up and mixed in and loved it.
 It is supposed to be a grain that is especially healthy A local restaurant that served it went out of business as I have been writing this.

-Quebec City looked for advice, but finally concluded no wrong moves.
-We once stayed at a bed and breakfast on Ile d'Orleans with fabulous breakfast each day.
+Quebec City looked for advice, but finally concluded there are no wrong moves.
+We once stayed at a bed and breakfast on Ile d'Orleans with a fabulous breakfast each day.
 We learned that much of the food for the Quebec restaurants is grown on Ile d'Orleans.

 My sister Rebecca married a Moroccan.
 I was offered Coucous which tasted pretty good as a communal meal.
 It is often eaten by hand.
 An artichoke was on my plate and it was a great mystery to me, but my niece Leila couldn't help laughing as she had me eat it by peeling the layers.